Remember to set up and demonstrate these activities carefully before letting the class go ahead.

 Jigsaw puzzle challenge

-- Take 3-4 large pictures/photos and stick them on card.
-Pictures can come from Sunday supplements, travel brochures, calendars, magazine adverts etc. Pictures specific to students’ interests will motivate them e.g. film stills, cartoons, news stories, famous paintings, famous people.
+- Take three or four large pictures/photos and stick them on card.
+The pictures can come from newspaper supplements, travel brochures, calendars, magazine adverts, etc. Pictures specific to students' interests will motivate them more, e.g. film stills, cartoons, news stories, famous paintings, famous people.

-- Draw puzzle shapes on the back of each picture (4-5 shapes) and cut out the picture pieces.
+- Draw jigsaw puzzle shapes on the back of each picture (four or five shapes) and cut the pictures into pieces.

 - Give each student in the class a jigsaw piece.
 They must not show their piece to anyone.